kermitbravo/Election_Analysis/README.md

 By refactoring our code we were able to quickly add a county analysis by using similar logic to what we wrote for the candidate analysis.

-In the code below we can observe the similarities between the two, in this example we see how we obtained a unique list of Counties by using a similar logic to the candidate name list by leveraging the same reader object "reader".
+In the code below we can observe the similarities between what we added and our original code, in this example we see how we obtained a unique list of Counties by using a similar logic to the candidate name list by leveraging the same reader object "reader".
+This code could be used again if we enhanced the structure of the file to maybe roll up geographycally to a "City" instead of just county or by "Political Party" instead of just by candidate.
+The same logic could be used to calculate the roll-up counts as well by just adding an additional section of code.

 ```python
 with open(file_to_load) as election_data: